RosettaCommons/documentation/application_documentation/rna-denovo.md

 The fasta file has the RNA name on the first line (after \>), and the sequence on the second line.
 Valid letters are a,c,g, and u.
 The example fasta file is available in `       rosetta_source/test/integration/tests/rna_denovo/      ` .

-Parameter files (".params") to specify Watson/Crick base pairs and strand boundaries
+Parameter files to specify Watson/Crick base pairs and strand boundaries
 ------------------------------------------------------------------------------------

 RNA motifs are typically ensconced within Watson/Crick double helices, and involve several strands.
 [The most conserved loop of the signal recognition particle is an example, and is included here as chunk002\_1lnt\_RNA.pdb.]
 You can specify the bounding Watson/Crick base pairs in a "params file" with lines like the following: